 Alavanyo Kpeve’s library is almost finished.
 The books are on the way.
 Huge thanks to everyone who has been involved in this project either by donating money, time, skills or even quiet support.
 All have been appreciated.

 Alavanyo Wudidi and Hohoe Wegbe Communities have asked if we can help them renovate and stock their ‘libraries’.
-Book Aid International has agreed in principle to provide a stock of books.
+Book Aid International have agreed to provide a stock of books.
 We and the communities just need to make the rooms fit for purpose.
 The communities are filling in the forms for the books they want.
 Community Action Ghana is busy looking for donors to help fund the furniture, paint and other essentials.

 Alavanyo Wudidi’s library needs rather a lot doing to it.
 Furniture, books, a lick of paint, a ceiling, upgraded lighting and fans.
 The windows look as if they could well do with being replaced by glass.